Can’t Keep up? 9 Ways to Simplify Your Path to the Recipient’s Inbox

-At Gmail, engagement is seen as the sum of total user's actions upon the email.
-They track explicit user's actions (marking email as spam, replying to the email, moving it to the Junk folder etc.), and these explicit actions have a direct relation to how they classify the email.
+At Gmail, engagement is seen as the sum of the total user’s actions upon the email.
+They track explicit user’s actions and they have a direct relation to how they classify the email.

 Also, Gmail looks at implicit signals like email opens and other interactions of such kind to determine how they personalize the email class for a given user.
 These implicit signals are very important because they make sure that your email is reaching the end user.

-With outlook.com, it's done on a personal basis, and how users behave upon explicit actions is not necessarily damaging or increasing the overall reputation of your domain and your IP address.
-With outlook.com, it's up to know whether or not you reached a specific customer because your test accounts may show it got delivered, but if somebody else has been deleting your junk mail for weeks, your email is not getting delivered to that user.
+With outlook.com, it’s done on a personal basis, and how users behave upon explicit actions is not necessarily damaging or increasing the overall reputation of your domain and your IP address.
+With outlook.com, it’s about knowing whether or not you reached a specific customer Your test accounts may show it got delivered, but if somebody else has been deleting your junk mail for weeks, your email is not getting to that user.

-Thus, Internet service providers primarily look at explicit actions users take on emails to measure the level of engagement of their customers with your emails and determine your overall server reputation.
-But implicit actions do matter too for some providers in terms of email classification for a particular user.
+Overall Internet service providers primarily look at explicit actions users take on emails to measure the level of engagement of their customers with your emails and determine your overall server reputation.
+Yet, implicit actions matter for some providers too, in terms of email classification for a particular user.

 It may seem odd but from the point of view of Internet service providers, there is nothing wrong with sending such a campaign.